Searching for a source of difference in Gaussian graphical models: Estimation

 where $\lambda_{i,j;n}$ is the log likelihood ratio for $H_{i,j}$ and $q_n$ a suitable sequence of quantiles.
-Standard results assure that, under the null hypothesis, the sequence $\lambda_{i,j;n}$ converges to a chi-square distribution with $f$ degrees of freedom, where $f$ is the difference between the dimensions of the unrestricted parameter space and the restricted parameter space implied by the hypothesis of equality of the distributions of $X_{C_{i,j}\setminus S_{i,j}} \mid X_{S_{i,j}}$ in the two groups.
-Then, the test that rejects the null hypothesis if $\lambda_{i,j;n}$ exceeds the upper $\alpha$-quantile of the chi-square distribution is asymptotically of level $\alpha.$ We can state the following proposition.

-\begin{proposition} In the framework stated above, for each $H_{i,j}$, there exists a sequence of significance levels $\alpha_n$, s.t. the sequence of tests $\phi_{i,j}(n)$ is consistent. \end{proposition}
+Standard results assure that, under the null hypothesis, the sequence $\lambda_{i,j;n}$ converges to a chi-square distribution with $f$ degrees of freedom, where $f$ is the difference between the dimensions of the unrestricted parameter space and the restricted parameter space implied by the hypothesis of equality of the distributions of $X_{R_{i,j}} \mid X_{S_{i,j}}$ in the two groups.
+Then, the test that rejects the null hypothesis if $\lambda_{i,j;n}$ exceeds the upper $\alpha$-quantile of the chi-square distribution is asymptotically of level $\alpha.$ We can state the following proposition. \begin{proposition} In the framework stated above, for each $H_{i,j}$, there exists a sequence of significance levels $\alpha_n$, s.t. the sequence of tests $\phi_{i,j}(n)$ is consistent. \end{proposition}